Intern resume...is that even a thing?

 On the face of it, there's nothing wrong with this.
 It's just...perfectly average.

 But you don't want perfectly average, do you?
 You want to knock 'em out of the park.
-Also keep in mind that in the absence of a Professional Experience section, your Education section becomes the most critical section of your college student resume.
+Also keep in mind that in the absence of a Professional Experience section, your Education section becomes the most critical section of your student internship resume.

 List out anything and everything that you have done till date and categorize them broadly into Education, Co-curricular Activites and Extra-curricular Activities.